The MBA curriculum prepares you to be a well-rounded leader who is ready to adapt to and lead through change. It is designed around five themes:

 The total MBA curriculum is 40 units, structured as:

-• 10 core courses (20 units)
+- 12 core courses (24 units)

-• A variety of elective courses (16 units)
+- A variety of elective courses (8 units)

-• A capstone course (2 units)
+- A Sustainability course (2 units)

 Course Descriptions

-Core Courses (20 units)
+Core Courses (24 units)

 Explores effective ways to communicate across different constituencies and organizational levels while recognizing the social contexts and implicit assumptions that influence forms of expression.
 Students identify traits for communication competency and emotional intelligence and rehearse basic rhetorical skills and communication techniques.

 This course prepares you to be an effective analyst in a business setting.
 You will learn to integrate data, judgment, and managerial knowledge in the form of a high-quality analytical spreadsheet model and to analyze that model to quantify the financial and operational implications of managerial choices.
 You will learn to make sense of large datasets and to communicate actionable managerial insights.
+We will operate in a business context where productivity, accuracy, and stewardship of spreadsheet model assets are always kept in mind.

 This course prepares you to contribute effectively to today’s technology-enabled workplace by understanding how to leverage processes, systems, and data to create business value.
 Students examine business operations in traditional companies, between firms, and in digital businesses.
 You consider the perspectives and needs of both start-ups and established organizations.